About twice as many women as men experience depression. Several factors may increase a woman's risk of depression.

 The exact interaction between depression and PMS remains unclear.
 It's possible that cyclical changes in estrogen, progesterone and other hormones can disrupt the function of brain chemicals such as serotonin that control mood.
 Inherited traits, life experiences and other factors appear to play a role.

 Dramatic hormonal changes occur during pregnancy, and these can affect mood.
-Other issues may also increase the risk of developing depression during pregnancy or during attempts to become pregnant, such as:
+Other issues also may increase the risk of developing depression during pregnancy or during attempts to become pregnant, such as:

-- Lifestyle or work changes
+- Lifestyle or work changes or other life stressors

 - Relationship problems